Are Retained Earnings Taxed for Small Businesses?

 Profit and retained earnings are two major elements of a company’s financial health.

-Profit or revenue is often the number one thing considered when evaluating a company’s financial performance.
+Profit is often the number one thing considered when evaluating a company’s financial performance.
+It can also be referred to as net income.

-Gross income is the profit earned by a company before operating expenses and overhead costs have been deducted.
-While net income refers to the profit earned for a period minus all the costs of doing business.
+Gross income is a company’s sales minus the cost of goods sold.
+Net income refers to the income for a period minus all the costs of doing business.
 These costs include operating expenses, payroll, overhead costs and depreciation.

 The portion of the company’s profit that is saved for future use is considered retained earnings.

 These earnings could be used to fund an expansion or pay dividends to shareholders at a later date.
-Retained earnings are related to net income because it’s the amount of taxed revenue saved by a company over the years, similar to a savings account.
+Retained earnings are related to net income because they increase or decrease depending on whether a company has a net income or net loss for the year.

 This net income is often referred to as the company’s bottom line, as it is often found at the bottom of an income statement.